Perfectly transparent boundary conditions and wave propagation in lattice Boltzmann schemes

-where $A_{\textnormal{phy}}(\frequency)$ and $A_{\textnormal{spu}}(\frequency)$ are only determined by the initialization.
-Generally, $A_{\textnormal{spu}}(\frequency)$ is small.
+where $A_{\textnormal{phy}}(\frequency)$ and $A_{\textnormal{spu}}(\frequency)$ are determined by the initialization.
 This means that the numerical solution is the superposition of iterative applications of two pseudo-schemes, one physical that approximates the solution of the PDE as good as its feature allow, and one spurious which is merely a byproduct of the numerical approximation.